SarveshGaikwad082/Customer-Segmentation-Using-RFM-Analysis-and-Clustering/README.md

    - Identified and removed outliers in `Recency`, `Frequency`, and `Monetary` attributes.

 6. **Clustering**

-   -tried out different clustering algorithms such as K-Means, Agglomerative Hierarchical Clustering, and DBSCAN -Additionall yanalyzed the cluster segmentation by plotting Recency vs. Frequency for each cluster.
+- tried out different clustering algorithms such as K-Means, Agglomerative Hierarchical Clustering, and DBSCAN
+- Additionall yanalyzed the cluster segmentation by plotting Recency vs. Frequency for each cluster.

 ## Results